siberianfox/tinygwiki/Connecting-TinyG.md

 First, turn the power back off.
 Never connect or disconnect anything (except possibly USB) with the power on.

 ### Synthetos Connector Kit
-For all v7 and above TinyG's no longer need ANY stepper motor connector packs.
+For v7 and above TinyG's no longer need ANY stepper motor connector packs, but use screw terminals instead.

 ### Find the Coil Pairs
 The first thing you need to do is make sure you know which wires are connected to the same coil.